Start analyzing your mobile or UWP app with App Center and Application Insights

 - Paste your Application Insights instrumentation key into the box.

-- Consent to increasing the usage of the Azure subscription containing your Application Insights resource.
+- Consent to increasing the usage of the Azure subscription that contains your Application Insights resource.
 Each Application Insights resource is free for the first 1 GB of data received per month.
 Learn more about Application Insights pricing.

 Remember to repeat this process for each platform your app supports.

-Once export is set up, each custom event received by App Center is copied into Application Insights.
-It can take several minutes for events to reach Application Insights, so if they don't show up immediately, wait a bit before diagnosing further.
+After export is set up, each custom event received by App Center is copied into Application Insights.
+It can take several minutes for events to reach Application Insights, so if they don't show up immediately, wait a few minutes before you diagnose further.